gaetanmaisse/gravitee-repo-combiner/README.md

 Notes: Everything is idempotent and does not push anything on GitHub so feel free to run the script as much as you want.

+#### add-repository

+The script will:
+1. Clone `gravitee-api-management` repository in `../tmp/gravitee-api-management`
+2. Merge the repository branches listed in `add-repository.mjs` in the newly cloned repository
+3. Apply all the patches defined in `patches/xxx`, they will be applied branch-by-branch in alphabetical order.

+Notes: Everything is idempotent and does not push anything on GitHub so feel free to run the script as much as you want.

 ## 👨‍💻 Code